wexnot/Fighter-Jet-Mathematics/README.md

 # Fighter-Jet-Mathematics
-Program dedicated to run fighter jet simulations and test fighter jet AI
+<b>Program dedicated to run fighter jet simulations and test fighter jet AI</b>

 <html>
-  <header><b>Learning from vecotrial principals and ai creation</b></header>
+  <header>Learning from vecotrial principals and ai creation</header>
   <body>
     <p>first we will learn how we proceed in viewing the simulations and what will we be simulating</p>
   </body>